MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/app-from-azure-sql-database.md

     > [!NOTE]
     > If you don't have a PowerApps license, you'll see a blue information bar with a link to start a trial.
 When you select to start trial, you'll be taken to a new tab where you'll be signed up for a license.
 Once complete, go back to the Azure portal and refresh the blade to continue.

-4. Type a name for the app. </br> The name can only be a letter, digit, '-', '(', ')' or '_'.
-We suggest names such as “Site Inspection”, “Fundraiser” and “Budget Tracker”.
+4. Type a name for the app such as “Site Inspection”, “Fundraiser” or “Budget Tracker”.

-5. Provide your SQL authentication – your username is pre-filled (edit if incorrect), and fill in your password.
+5. Enter SQL authentication password and if required, change the username.
-6. Select a table from the dropdown that you wish to use to create the app. </br> You can select only one table while creating canvas app from the Azure portal.
-You can customize the app after the app is created if you want to add more tables and other data sources by adding more data connections.
+6. Select a table from the dropdown that you wish to use to create the app.

 7. Click **Create**.